jjkjiang/jobnotif/README.md

 Quick and dirty python script that uses beautifulsoup to scrape a url and send an email through smtp if a job matching a substring is found.
 ~~Wanted to keep track of Twitch's internship opportunities but no option to automatically email is available.
 Keeps track of duplicate jobs with a set stored using pickle.~~ Made this slightly more generic, to add a new parser write a concrete implementation of the BaseParser class, and put a clause in the parser_factory class to construct it.
+Still only has Twitch available, but in theory actually works for any lever.co type of job page.

 Output email is in the form of:
 ~~~~